spencels/bcc-site/index.md

   <p>Depending on afternoon traffic, driving could take longer than biking.
 Plus, if you want to park near downtown, you’ll have to pay for a garage or feed the meter every two hours.
 Driving is not encouraged, especially if you want to enjoy 7.5% IPAs or legal marijuana.
 That said, if you plan to visit anywhere outside of Boulder aside from Denver, the most convenient way to get there is by car.</p>
 </div>
 </div>

+### Boulder Couch Crash Checklist {#checklist}
+Don't forget these things when you're preparing for the couch crash!
+* **Passport** or **Current US State ID**.
+Age-restricted venues will accept a current US state-issued driver’s license or state ID or an official current passport.
+They **do not** accept foreign driver’s licenses or vertical IDs.
+If you have a temporary US driver’s license or state ID, bring the old one and the new temporary one.
+* **RSVP** on Couchsurfing.com to Boulder Couchcrash events.
+* **Sunscreen!** E V E R Y O N E needs sunscreen here, even if you never burn.
+The atmosphere's a lot thinner up here, which gives you less protection from the sun's harmful UV rays.
+* **Dress in layers**.
+Pack for hot and cool (but not freezing) temperatures.
+Bring rain gear for afternoon storms.
+Hats come in handy, too.
+Weather in the mountains changes often and without warning.
+Water bottle.
+Staying hydrated is the key to avoiding altitude sickness.
+* **Bicycle and helmet**.
+Biking is the Boulder-iest method of transportation.
+You can also rent a bike in Boulder.
+* **Phone, phone charger, and extra battery**.
+Don’t run out of juice away from home.
+* **The Essentials**.
+Toothbrush, toothpaste, soap, towel, cash, floss, clothes, fuzzy socks, whatever you need to survive.
+* A positive attitude.
+Let’s have fun!
+YAY!